Bernard Wasserstein: Personal life

 Wasserstein is a dual citizen of the United States and the United Kingdom.
 He is married to Shirley Haasnoot, a Dutch journalist and historian.
 He has one son and one daughter and lives in Amsterdam.

+His brother, David J. Wasserstein, is Professor of History at Vanderbilt University.
+His sister, Celia Wasserstein-Fassberg, is Professor of International Law at the Hebrew University of Jerusalem.